-In this method, an out-of-band ac signal is used for excitation.
+This method uses an out-of-band ac signal for excitation.
 The ac signal is generated by alternatively providing pull-up resistors and pull-down resistors at the input with a fixed frequency.
 The ac signal is passed through an anti-aliasing filter to avoid aliasing.
-The frequency can be chosen by the FLEAD_OFF[1:0] bits in the LOFF register.
-The excitation frequency is a function of the output data rate and is $f{DR}/4$.
+The frequency can be chosen by the FLEAD\OFF[1:0] bits in the LOFF register.
+The excitation frequency is a function of the output data rate and is $f{DR}/4$ .
 This out-of-band excitation signal is passed through the channel and measured at the output.